AliceVice/Forecastly/README.md

        width="250" />
 </p>

-- The HomeView features a navigation bar with two buttons (“info button” and “expand button”) and a sheet view displaying a detailed forecast.
+- The HomeView has a navigation bar with two buttons (“info button” and “expand button”) and a sheet view displaying a detailed forecast.
 - You can expand the sheet either by using a drag gesture or by tapping the “expand button” in the top right corner.
 - You can view all of the forecast information by scrolling through the sheet.